Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Simulation Study

+For each scenario we extract the running time for model fitting (including mesh creation for INLA) and the point estimates and standard errors of $\beta$, $\theta$, and $\mathbf{u}$ (or equivalent posterior summaries for INLA).
+We estimate bias $\beta$ and for the covariance parameters, we report the median relative bias as a \%:

 Both model fitting algorithms can enter pathological log-likelihood territory and the estimates can tend to positive or negative infinity, which can severaly affect the mean.
-For the covariance parameters we also trim the most extreme values outside the range >100 and <$10^{-6}$.
-Code to reproduce the analyses is available online at doi:10.5281/zenodo.18327279
+We also report coverage of the 95\% confidence intervals (or posterior equivalent) for $\beta$ and $\mathbf{u}$.